vijaynarayanan-it/blog/content/posts/kubernetes/07 How to Securely Expose the Traefik Dashboard in Kubernetes.md

 ---
 date: 2025-07-05
 draft: false
-title: 'How To Securely Expose Traefik Dashboard In Kubernetes'
+title: 'How to Securely Expose the Traefik Dashboard in Kubernetes'
-slug: 'how-to-securely-expose-traefik-dashboard-in-kubernetes'
+slug: 'secure-traefik-dashboard-kubernetes'
 tags: [☸️ kubernetes, 🌐 cloudflare, 🔐 Authentik, 🛠️ traefik]
 ---